PeterZerlauth/Tc3_Event/README.md

 ---

+## Documentation

+You can find all project documentation, examples, and usage instructions in the [Documentation folder](https://github.com/PeterZerlauth/Tc3_Event/tree/master/doc) of this repository.

+---

 ## 🚀 Future Roadmap (In Development)

 * **Reliable File Logging:** Capturing system events to persistent log files for long-term analysis.